What did Hamas aim to gain by its brazen attack on Israel? Here's what to know

 Israel has had a complicated past with Hamas — at certain times simply hoping to contain the extremist group, at other times attacking the group, and even seemingly acquiescing to its control of Gaza, some experts say.
 It has fought several wars with the group since 2007, the most recent in 2021.

-Some Israelis areblaming President Benjamin Netanyahu for emboldening Hamas by focusing disproportionately on the West Bank and engaging in policies that have served to weaken the Palestinian Authority.
+Some Israelis areblaming Prime Minister Benjamin Netanyahu for emboldening Hamas by focusing disproportionately on the West Bank and engaging in policies that have served to weaken the Palestinian Authority.

 "Hamas has been a problem for Israelis for a long time, going back to their assumption of power in Gaza," says Ray Takeyh, a senior fellow in Middle East studies at the Council on Foreign Relations.
 "And the Israelis have had different ways of dealing with it.
 They have had a blockade.
 They have tried to isolate it periodically.
 They have had military incursions back and forth between the two parties."